Periodic points of post-critically algebraic endomorphisms: Abstract

 \section{Abstract}

 A holomorphic endomorphism of $\PP^n$ is post-critically algebraic if its critical hypersurfaces are periodic or preperiodic.
 This notion generalizes the notion of post-critically finite rational maps in dimension one.
-We will study the eigenvalues of the differential of such a map at its fixed points.
-When $n=1$, a well-known fact is that the eigenvalue at a fixed point is either superattracting or repelling.
+We will study the eigenvalues of the differential of such a map along a periodic cycle.
+When $n=1$, a well-known fact is that the eigenvalue along a periodic cycle of a post-critically finite rational map is either superattracting or repelling.
 We prove that when $n=2$ the eigenvalues are still either superattracting or repelling.
 This is an improvement of a result by Mattias Jonsson.
-When $n\geq 2$ and the fixed point is outside the post-critical set, we prove that the eigenvalues are repelling.
+When $n\geq 2$ and the cycle is outside the post-critical set, we prove that the eigenvalues are repelling.
 This result improves one which was already obtained by Fornaess and Sibony under a hyperbolicity assumption on the complement of the post-critical set.